decatur/NuCompRes/Readme.md

 To build meaningful routing tables you should eventually become familiar with the [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) architectural style.

 # Content Negotiation
-If you send a request body to the server, you have to include a content type header.
+If you send a request to the server, you have to include a content type header.
 Many clients will do this for you.
 Supported types are
 * text/plain
 * multipart/form-data
 * application/x-www-form-urlencoded

+TODO: Describe the reponse content type.

 If the content type is text/plain or is missing, the server will pass the raw (unparsed) body to the resource as the *request.body* field.